core-wg/resource-directory/draft-ietf-core-resource-directory.md

 that purpose the scheme, IP address and port of the registered device is indicated in the Context parameter of the registration described in {{registration}}.

-### Plurality of link references in a Registration {#link-plurality}
-Plurality of link references within a Resource Directory is an indication of some error condition and should not be allowed.

-Plurality of link references exists if, and only if, two or more links in a Resource Directory contain identical context, target, and relation values.
-This condition would be likely to arise if there were multiple co-ordinators or configuration tools, each with a different set of configuration values for the same resource.

-A Resource Directory SHOULD reject a registration, or an operation on a registration resource, which would result in a plurality of link references within the directory resource.
-There is no requirement in this document for a resource directory to check for plurality of reference.
-Resource Directory operations which are rejected due to reference plurality SHOULD return the "Conflict" code, indicating that there is someting wrong with the request.

 ## Operations on the Registration Resource